Tim Henman: 1996–2000: Breakthrough

-Henman climbed up the rankings very quickly.
+Henman climbed up the rankings quickly.
 In 1994, he was among the top 200 players in the world; by 1995, among the top 100; and by 1996, he had made it into the top 30 and won a medal at the Atlanta Olympics.
 He was the UK's highest-ranked player that year, and won the Most Improved Player trophy at the ATP awards.
 He was subsequently elected to the ATP Tour Player Council and went on to win his first championship in January 1997.
 In March of that year, he underwent surgery on his elbow which kept him out of action for two months.

 Henman came to the attention of the wider tennis world in 1996 when he came from match point down, saving two successive match points with aces when serving at 3–5 and 15/40, and then breaking his opponent's serve twice in a row to win the final set 7–5 and beat reigning French Open champion Yevgeny Kafelnikov in the first round at Wimbledon, going on to reach the quarter finals before losing to Todd Martin.
 A few weeks later he was to reach the men's doubles final at the 1996 Summer Olympics in partnership with Neil Broad, losing to No. 1 seeds Todd Woodbridge and Mark Woodforde to receive the silver medal.
 By the time he reached the last 16 at the US Open later in the year, he was firmly established as a top player.